ton-community/ton-docs/docs/develop/howto/fees-low-level.md

 ```
 where:
    * `storage_fees`—fees corresponding to occupation of some space in chain state by contract
-   * `in_fwd_fees`—fees for importing to blockchain incoming message (it is only relevant for messages which were not previously on-chain, that is, `external` messages.
+   * `in_fwd_fees`—fees for importing to blockchain incoming message (it is only relevant for messages which were not previously on-chain, e.g. `external` messages.
+Read [the TON Blockchain paper](https://docs.ton.org/tblkch.pdf) to learn more about inbound messages.
 For ordinary messages from contract to contract this fee is not applicable)
    * `computation_fees`—fees corresponding to execution of TVM instructions
    * `action_fees`—fees related to processing of action list (sending messages, setting libraries etc.)
    * `out_fwd_fees`—fees related to importing to blockchain of outcoming message